 Link ideas with tags and with link lines.
 Ensure that there are no items without tags.
 This may not seem very important in itself.
 But consider that you have already spent considerable time recording, defining and tagging items as notes, the moh.io process allows you to go back over these notes, potentially pull them into a project but also to evaluate them to see if they are if they fit in with a project.

-This technique can also be used to define a system, A system being a collection of like items which form a system, a coherent group.moh.io allows you to navigate by tag, by stacks.
+This technique can also be used to define a system as a collection of like items. moh.io allowed you to navigate by tag, by stacks.
 The navigation is highly dynamic, being able to jump from tag to tag from stack to stack, easily finding related notes by this navigation process.

 Recording business issues

-You’ve been recording observations of problems using Evernote as a business memory.
+You’ve been recording observations of problems using Evernote as a document library.
 For each issue, you determine a possible cause and potential resolution.

 However, you cannot always execute that solution straight away.
 You may lack time, need specific resources or just because it’s more efficient to group issues together.
 Look for similar problems or issues that have the same solution.